nrw-digital/week-notes/en/updates/_posts/2023-04-28-week-notes.md

 We will not charge for licences if you are carrying out:

 + household developments
-+property maintenance not requiring planning consent
++ property maintenance not requiring planning consent
 + a development which provides access and facilities for disabled people

 ## The conclusion to my ramblings